 - 2019-2022: Incorporating missing component - Currently only accessible programmatically: RxD, subcellular connectivity, complex stimulation and parameter optimization (only grid search).

-- 2021-2022: Improving plots by replacing the current static images with modern interactive and dynamic plots that facilitate understanding complex and large datasets.
+- 2021-2022: Dynamic interactive plots - Improving plots by replacing the current static images with modern interactive and dynamic plots that facilitate understanding complex and large datasets.

-- 2022-2023: Improving performance to enable 3D visualization and manipulation of large-scale networks of detailed neurons (currently limited to a few hundred neurons).
+- 2022-2023: Visualization of large networks - Improving performance to enable 3D visualization and manipulation of large-scale networks of detailed neurons (currently limited to a few hundred neurons).

 Dissemination and community engagement: We will implement complementary dissemination and engagement strategies to train and attract users and developers:

-- 2019-2020: Updated and comprehensive online documentation covering all the tool components, options and modes of usage, with examples, so both beginner and advanced users can fully exploit the tool.
+- 2019-2020: Online documentation - Updated and comprehensive online documentation covering all the tool components, options and modes of usage, with examples, so both beginner and advanced users can fully exploit the tool.

-- 2019-2023: Workshops/tutorials at neuroscience conferences to engage potential users by providing an overview of the tool functionalities and benefits.
+- 2019-2023: Workshops/tutorials - Organized at neuroscience conferences to engage potential users by providing an overview of the tool functionalities and benefits.

-- 2020-2022: Online interactive tutorials so new users can receive training at their own pace through multimedia-rich step-by-step instructions that can be executed interactively (eg via GUI or Jupyter Notebook).
+- 2020-2022: Online interactive tutorials - Will enable new users to receive training at their own pace through multimedia-rich step-by-step instructions that can be executed interactively (eg via GUI or Jupyter Notebook).

-- 2020-2023: Annual 3-day in-person course to provide in-depth training to researchers/clinicians who could then teach tool usage at their labs or institutions.
+- 2020-2023: Annual 3-day in-person course - Will provide in-depth training to researchers/clinicians who could then teach tool usage at their labs or institutions.

-- 2020-2023: Annual Hackathon to train and engage developers, overall promoting long-term sustainable collaborative development.
+- 2020-2023: Annual Hackathon - Will train and engage developers, overall promoting long-term sustainable collaborative development.